PeterLenting/MyBookYourBook/README.md

 **Register** - When a user is not logged in, he can hit the Register-button in the navbar to register.

 On top of the form there is a link to the sign in page, for when the user allready has an account.
-The form contains: Username, Email address, Password, Password Confirmation, First name, Last name, Location and a checkbox "I want to be able to rent(-out) books".
+The form contains: Username, Email address, Password, Password Confirmation, First name, Last name, Location and a checkbox "I want to be able to rent books".
 The first seven field are required.

 If the form is filled in correctly and the checkbox is not checked, the user is logged in and taken to profile.html where is profile is shown.